roq-trading/roq-api/README.md

 ## Contact

-Gateways are subject to a license fee.
-Please [contact us](mailto:hans.thrane@roq-trading.com) if you are interested in a license agrement.
+You should [contact us](mailto:hans.thrane@roq-trading.com) if you want to

+* Obtain a gateway license key
+* Discuss a specific gateway implementation
+* Discuss bespoke solutions (consultancy)

 ## Introduction